The FinOps Guide to Kubernetes Waste: What Your Cost Dashboard Isn't Telling You

 • Open-source option: Run Kor as a CronJob in each cluster

-• Enterprise option: Deploy KorPro's Inspector agent for multi-cluster scanning with cost estimates and dashboards
+• Enterprise option: Deploy KorPro's self-hosted Inspector agent for multi-cluster scanning with cost estimates and dashboards — it runs read-only inside your own clusters, so your data never leaves your environment (no cloud credentials, air-gapped friendly)

 • Integration: Pipe findings into Slack, PagerDuty, or your CI/CD pipeline via API